openfheorg/openfhe-python/docker/README.md

 This takes you to a terminal interface inside the container which has all the dependencies installed.

-You can now clone the github repo and run the code.
+You can now clone a github repo that depends on OpenFHE and run the code.